 |Storage Acceleration Cards (NVMeoF)||Production||Fidus|

 F1 instances are easy to program and come with everything you need to develop, simulate, debug, and compile your hardware acceleration code, including an FPGA Developer AMI and Hardware Developer Kit (HDK).
 Once your FPGA design is complete, you can register it as an Amazon FPGA Image (AFI), and deploy it to your F1 instance in just a few clicks.
 You can reuse your AFIs as many times, and across as many F1 instances as you like.
+Best of all, FPGAs in F1 instances are reprogrammable, so you get the flexibility to update and optimize your hardware acceleration without having to redesign any hardware.

 Xilinx has partnered with Nimbix Inc., a leading provider of heterogeneous accelerator clouds for big data and machine learning to create the next generation of applications leveraging the computational density of an FPGA from C/ C++ and OpenCL.